The frequently asked questions about the Federal Learning Account (FLA) and the individual learning account

 Most employers (depending on their sector) are under obligation to provide these five days of training, but for employees, attending training courses remains a right, not an obligation.

-Totally up to date on the FLA?
+Totally up to date on the FLA or the individual learning account?